umeshiscreative/AVSQLDebugger/README.md

 ```

-### Check the console for Server Running of given Port.
-Open this Url in your Web Browser and See all the Data inside your app.
+### Check the console for server running of given port.
+Open this url in your web browser and see all the data inside your app.

 ```bash
 ------------------------------------------------------